Auto firms fall back on old brand names for new models

 A Maruti Suzuki spokesperson did not respond to emails.

 “We are trying to capture the essence of those bikes—the image, lifestyle and freedom.
 Interceptor was designed for a period of the end of the 1960s.
 It was designed for the American markets; it was fun and aimed at young Americans with money.
-We are a little anti-social and that is kind of cool and we like that,” said Mark Wells, head of strategy at Royal Enfield.
+We are a little anti-social and that is kind of cool and we like that,” said Mark Wells, head (global product strategy and industrial design), Royal Enfield.

 According to Kumar Kandaswamy, senior director, Deloitte India, reviving legacy brands has been a global phenomenon that has now come to India.